andrea-luongo/3DOpenSource/README.md

 # 3DOpenSource
 Open source framework for 3D printing.

+Code for controlling a Powder Bed Fusion metal printer will be released in the future.

 Add the moment this software supports only Visitech LRS WQ projector, which uses i2c for communication.
 The projector came with a usb-i2c adpter by Diolan.
 To make the code work, place the executable i2c_cmd.exe inside the ./resources folder of this project.
 We also use a clearpath SDSK motor which is controlled through an arduino running Marlin firmware.